Welcome to today's edition of the Rush 24-7 podcast.

 The Arab Spring has made it possible for Muslim extremists to gain power without even having to fight for it.

-That's well, I mean, they had to do their little revolution.
+That's, well, I mean, they had to do their little revolution.

-They had CNN's Nick Robertson out there in the square interviewing guys about how important Obama's role was.
+I had CNN's Nick Robertson out there in the square interviewing guys about how important Obama's role was.

 But that's it.

-That's that's the Obama administration.
+That's the Obama administration.

 The war on terror is over.